albertxiong/Data-Science/README.md

   As a working for Data Science engineer，There are some thinking, experence and conclusion about Data Science of mine.
-Your valuable Suggestions are welcome. learn from each other.
+Your valuable suggestions are welcome.
+Learn from each other.

 Email: itweixiao@sina.com